CS3398-Callisto-Corporation/Sound-Spectrum-Visualizer/README.md

 Wes Nicol - work on integrating the different GUIs (ex: have the graphs pop up when a song is selected in the music player

+Allen Van - Similar to Alyssa, but going to work on connecting the Time Domain graph and make it work in real time.